pfled/peak-visualization/Documentation/Development.md

 - To open this project locally, pull from this [repo](https://github.com/pfled/peak-vis-webapp).

 - This project can be viewed in any IDE; Visual Studio Code is recommended.

+- To run unit tests use `npm run test` in the root directory of the project.

 - Make you sure you have the correct version of [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed.